CQDX/visi-genie-4d-systems-async/README.md

         public async void Run(IBackgroundTaskInstance taskInstance)
         {
-			var cts = new CancellationTokenSource();

 			//1.
-App find the connected device identifier string and hang on to it Task<List<string>> discoverDeviceIdsTask = Host.Instance.DiscoverDeviceIds();
+The host application finds the connected device identifier string Task<List<string>> discoverDeviceIdsTask = Host.Instance.DiscoverDeviceIds();

 			await discoverDeviceIdsTask;

 			//2.
-App connects host -to- the 4D Systems display.
-In this case, only one display is connected to the host var deviceId = discoverDeviseIdsTask.Result.First();
+In this case, we demo a single display connected to the host.
+Therefor, get the first device identifier.
+			//   The deviceId can logically thought of as the "token" used for all other subsequent HOST-DISPLAY I/O in methods 3 - 13 below. var deviceId = discoverDeviseIdsTask.Result.First();

 			//3.
-Host baud must match 4D Workshop project baud rate, else Connect will throw var portDef = new PortDef(BaudRate.Bps115200);
+Host baud rate must match the 4D Workshop project's baud rate, otherwise the Connect method will throw an exception var portDef = new PortDef(BaudRate.Bps115200);

-			Task connectTask = Host.Instance.Connect(deviceId, portDef);
+			//4.
+Using the device identifier, Connect the host to the display Task connectTask = Host.Instance.Connect(deviceId, portDef);
 			await connectTask;

-			//4.
-This app happens to interested in ReportEventMessages that originate from the touch display await Host.Instance.SubscribeToReportEventMessages(deviceId, ReportEventMessageHandler.Handler);

 			//5.
-App start listening for display sent from the display. await StartListening(deviceId);
+Subscribe to potential ReportEventMessages that originate from the touch display.
+			//   Notice the host app must provide a callback delegate await Host.Instance.SubscribeToReportEventMessages(deviceId, ReportEventMessageHandler.Handler);

 			//6.
-Change to form 0 on display per a particular 4D Workshop4 project layout.
+The host starts listening for display reports. await StartListening(deviceId);

+			//7.
+Create a WriteObjectValueMessage per the ViSi Genie manual.
-			const int displayFormId = 0;
+			//   The class, WriteObjectValueMessage, provides a helper constructor to create required data structure. const int displayFormId = 0;
 			var writeObjectMessage = new WriteObjectValueMessage(ObjectType.Form, displayFormId);

+			//8.
+Send the WriteObjectValueMessage to the display form.
+Notice index 0 applies to a hypothetical 4D Workshop4 project. var cts = new CancellationTokenSource();
-			await Host.Instance.Send(enabledBoard.SerialDeviceId, writeObjectMessage, cts.Token);
+			await Host.Instance.Send(deviceId, writeObjectMessage, cts.Token);

-			//7.
-Write string message to display per a particular 4D Workshop4 project layout... const int displayStringId = 0;
-			var writeStringMessage = new WriteStringASCIIMessage(displayStringId, "Hello 4D Systems via Windows IoT!");
-			await Host.Instance.Send(enabledBoard.SerialDeviceId, writeStringMessage, cts.Token);

-			//8.1  OPTIONAL.
-No events will fire.
-Your message handler will not receive events any more. await Host.Instance.UnsubscribeFromReportEventMessages(deviceId, ReportEventMessageHandler.Handler);

-			//8.2 App stops listening to display events await Host.Instance.StopListening(enabledBoard.Value.SerialDeviceId);

 			//9.
+Create a WriteStringASCIIMessage per the ViSi Genie manual.
+			//   The class, WriteStringASCIIMessage, provides a helper constructor to create required data structure.
+			//   Notice displayStringId applies to a hypothetical 4D Workshop4 project. const int displayStringId = 0;
+			var writeStringMessage = new WriteStringASCIIMessage(deviceId, "Hello 4D Systems via Windows IoT!");

+			//10.
+Send the WriteStringASCIIMessage to the display form. await Host.Instance.Send(deviceId, writeStringMessage, cts.Token);

+			//11.
+The host is no longer interested in receiving report event from the display await Host.Instance.UnsubscribeFromReportEventMessages(deviceId, ReportEventMessageHandler.Handler);

+			//12.
+The host stops all monitoring.
+For example, StopListening is called with the app is shutting down or rebooting. await Host.Instance.StopListening(deviceId);

-Disconect from display by giving up the serial device to garbarge collection
+			//13.
+Disconect from display by giving up the serial device resource to the garbarge collector Host.Instance.Disconnect(deviceId);
-			//   ALL PENDING SUBSCRIPTIONS ARE IMPLICITLY UNSUBSCRIBED.
-(Same Optional Step 8.1) Host.Instance.Disconnect(deviceId);

             _defferal.Complete();